basavyr/py-sqlite3/README.md

-# py-sqlite3
+# Python sqlite3 development

-Development projects using the Python's `sqlite3`
+Development projects using the Python's `sqlite3` library.